SlyCrackz/Pendor-Enhanced/README.md

     - Change the level-multiplier of the player determining the size of various parties on the map (From 4 to 5) - credits to Dalion
     - Change the patrolling radius of various patrols (From 5 to 3) - credits to Vetrogor
     - Prevent Noldor parties from attacking caravans, farmers and militia patrols - credits to Leonion and Fandom User (anonymous)
-    - Make cattle move faster on the world map - TheMageLord
+    - Make cattle move faster on the world map - credits to TheMageLord
-    - Count the amount of enemy and allied units next to you on the world map - VonDegurechaff
+    - Count the amount of enemy and allied units next to you on the world map - credits to VonDegurechaff
 2. **Knighthood Orders**
     - Be able to create KO chapters in any walled fief of your own kingdom - credits to SirArtyr, Leonion and VonDegurechaff
     - Overhaul of KO upgrade system - credits to Leonion